ziminl/electronic-vape-sale-bot/README.md

 # electronic-vape-sale-discord-bot
-what i made in 2021. anouncement and message bot

-i love to save things. memory reminder
+what i made in 2021. anouncement and message bot made with prettytable sqlite3 discord.py i love to save things. memory reminder